skymaya/unitconvert/README.md

 The code contained within this repository is released under the MIT license.

 ## Changelog

+### Version 1.0.4
+* TBA: Converted individual class methods to single dict for simplicity.
+Added new module to hold parent classes.
+Updated setup.py and runconvert.py with new version.

 ### Version 1.0.3
 * 10/21/2017: Updated README with import instructions.
 Updated setup.py and runconvert.py with updated description.